Mazda Xedos 6

 The Mazda Xedos 6 and Eunos 500 are compact executive cars that were produced between 1992 and 1999, with the Xedos 6 being sold in Europe by Mazda, and the Eunos 500 being sold in Japan and Australia by Eunos.
 The cars were not sold in North America, with the larger Xedos 9/Millenia model offered there instead.
 In total, 72,101 Xedos 6 and Eunos 500 automobiles were produced.

 History

 The Eunos 500 was initially presented at the 1991 Tokyo Motor Show, and was based on the Mazda CA platform, also used by the Mazda Capella.
-The car entered full production in January 1992, with Japanese and Australian market models using the Eunos 500 name (as they were sold under the Eunos brand, and not the Mazda brand) and British models utilizing the Mazda Xedos 6 name.
+The car entered full production in January 1992, with Japanese, Hong Kong and Australian market models using the Eunos 500 name (as they were sold under the Eunos brand, and not the Mazda brand) and British models utilizing the Mazda Xedos 6 name.
 Left-hand drive versions of the Xedos 6, destined for mainland Europe, were first produced in 1993.
 The car's exterior styling was often praised by reviewers, with Honest John stating that it "could have been the prototype for a new small Jaguar - with Mazda reliability," however, the interior was also criticized for being too dull.
 There were also plans to market the car under the Amati 300 name, but they did not come to fruition.